unicode-org/cldr/docs/ldml/tr35-general.md

 **Variables:** All variable ids must start with a $, and otherwise be valid identifiers according to the Unicode definitions in [[UAX31](https://www.unicode.org/reports/tr41/#UAX31)].
 The contents of a variable is a regular expression using variables and [UnicodeSet](tr35.md#Unicode_Sets)s.
 The ordering of variables is important; they are evaluated in order from first to last (see _[Section 9.1 Segmentation Inheritance](#Segmentation_Inheritance)_).
 It is an error to use a variable before it is defined.

 **Rules:** The contents of a rule uses the syntax of [[UAX29](https://www.unicode.org/reports/tr41/#UAX29)].
-The rules are evaluated in numeric id order (which may not be the order in which the appear in the file).
+The rules are evaluated in numeric id order (which may not be the order in which they appear in the file).
 The first rule that matches determines the status of a boundary position, that is, whether it breaks or not.
 Thus ÷ means a break is allowed; × means a break is forbidden.
 It is an error if the rule does not contain exactly one of these characters (except where a rule has no contents at all, or if the rule uses a variable that has not been defined.

 There are some implicit rules: